thexerocouk/thexerocouk.github.io/_posts/2025-05-31-wireless-pivots.md

 After several minutes, hashcat quits, telling us the password was "1234567890" so we had success there.

 We set up the exact same rogue access point again, this time with the cracked password.
 Now when the STA attempts to connect to us, we get no error message at all.
-The STA has now connected to our network, which by the way, is proving an internet connection.
+The STA has now connected to our network, which by the way, is providing an internet connection.

 As we are a little mischievous here, we also decide to port scan the connected device.